imrankhan17/imrankhan17.github.io/pages/jupyter-ec2.md

-## Opening a Jupyter Notebook on an EC2 instance
+## Opening a Jupyter Notebook on an AWS EC2 instance

 Install Python3 and create a virtual environment:
  - `yes | sudo yum install python36`